Two weekends of work have seen a major upgrade to the tracks carried out inside the Bakerloo line tunnels.

 Additionally, the opportunity was taken to complete maintenance work at Lambeth North during the closure.

-The project was completed over two weekend closures which avoided a risk of closing the line for a week.
+The project was completed over two weekend closures which avoided the risk of closing the line for a week.

 Mark Wild, TfL’s Managing Director of London Underground, said: “This was incredibly challenging and complex engineering work, carried out quickly in very tight spaces.
 Our engineers have done a fantastic job of renewing the older assets on the Bakerloo line, which will result in fewer problems and a much more reliable service for Bakerloo line customers.”